k1mka/Environment-setup/README.md

 🔧 Run the following command in your terminal:
 # brew install --cask android-studio

-✅ Step 6: flutter version manager
+✅ Step 6: Flutter version manager
 Convenient to use and switch between versions of flutter

 🔧 Run the following commands in your terminal: